Mr-Xcoder/Cthulhu/Input-Output-Documetation.md

 ### Taking input

 - You can take input of any data type using the function `»`.
-This allows you to take any kind of Data type, as follows:
+This allows you to take any kind of Data type, as shown in the table below (see *[Types and Formats]*).

+### Types and Formats

 Data Type |  Format  |  Example
  ---------|----------|-----------